 Chief Learning Officer

-Eric Paulos is the Chief Learning Officer for the Jacobs Institute for Design Innovation and Associate Professor in Electrical Engineering Computer Science.
+Eric Paulos is the Chief Learning Officer for the Jacobs Institute for Design Innovation and Professor in Electrical Engineering Computer Science.
 He is also founder and director of the Hybrid Ecologies Lab, Director of the CITRIS Invention Lab, a Co-Director of the Swarm Lab, and faculty within the Berkeley Center for New Media (BCNM).

 Previously, Eric held the Cooper-Siegel Associate Professor Chair in the School of Computer Science at Carnegie Mellon University where he was faculty within the Human-Computer Interaction Institute with courtesy faculty appointments in the Robotics Institute and in the Entertainment Technology Center.
 At CMU he founded and directed the Living Environments Lab.